STATISTICS

 Verstappen’s no-holds-barred attitude and hard defending have sometimes landed him in hot water with his peers and paymasters.
 But the mistakes that initially marred his potential have given way to maturity, while the bravado and energy that make him a blockbuster talent have remained – and the victories have kept on coming.

-They led to his first F1 drivers’ crown after that now legendary, final-round showdown with Lewis Hamilton in 2021 and he followed that up with a powerhouse title defence in 2022.
-An epic third successive championship triumph featured a record 19 wins from 23 Grands Prix, and he held on for a fourth in 2024, despite Red Bull falling off the pace towards the end of the campaign.
+They led to his first F1 drivers’ crown after that now legendary, final-round showdown with Lewis Hamilton in 2021 and he followed it with a powerhouse title defence in 2022.
+An epic third successive championship triumph featured a record 19 wins from 23 Grands Prix, then he held on for a fourth in 2024, despite Red Bull falling off the pace towards the end of the campaign.
+And in 2025 he came within two points of making it five after an epic late-season comeback against the all-conquering McLarens.

 The son of former F1 driver Jos Verstappen and super-quick karting Mum Sophie Kumpen, racing runs through his genes.
 Despite moving out of Dad’s house to live in Monaco, Verstappen remains close to his family, and though he’s not afraid to speak his mind, he can still be surprisingly shy.